cego/frontend-interview-assignment/README.md

 ### The task

 Develop a Single Page Application (SPA).
-The SPA should be a products overview and a product view, use the provided JSON data to produce the data you need.
-You need to solve the solution with the usage of *JavaScript* and also it needs to include usage of a *Bundling Tool*.
+The SPA should contain an overview of all the products and view of a single product of those products, use the provided JSON data to produce the data you need.
+You need to solve the solution with the usage of **JavaScript** and also it needs to include usage of a **Bundling Tool**.

 ## Recommended dependencies
 * [VueJS 2 for SPA](https://https://vuejs.org/)
 * [Webpack for bundling](https://webpack.js.org/)

 # Tab 1
-*The Product List*
+**The Product List**

 This should be an overview of all the products in the JSON file.

 # Tab 2
-*The Product View*
+**The Product View**

 This should be an over of a single product from the products in the JSON file.

 * **Andreas Quist** - *Initial work* - [clowNay](https://github.com/clowNay)